-C.8. alloca() - Allocate Memory on Stack

-alloca() allocates size bytes of space in the stack frame of the caller, and returns a pointer to the allocated block.
-This temporary space is automatically freed when the caller returns.
+C.8. alloca() - Allocate Memory on Stack alloca () allocates size bytes of space in the stack frame of the caller, and returns a pointer to the allocated block.
+This temporary space is automatically freed when the caller returns. char alloca(size) int size; Warning alloca () is both machine- and compiler-dependent; its use is strongly discouraged.
+It is possible to request more stack space than is available, but if you do, there is no way to detect this condition.

-'''

-char alloca(size)

-int size;

-'''

 C.9.
-Memory Allocation Debugging

-More detailed diagnostics can be made available to programs using the memory management routines described in this chapter by including a special relocatable object file at link time.
+Memory Allocation Debugging More detailed diagnostics can be made available to programs using the memory management routines described in this chapter by including a special relocatable object file at link time.
 This file also provides routines for control of error handling and diagnosis, as defined below.
-Note that these routines are not defined in the standard library.

-malloc\debug() - Set Debug Level

-int malloc\debug(level) int level;

-malloc\debug() sets the level of error diagnosis and reporting during subsequent calls to malloc(), calloc(), realloc(), valloc(), memalign(), cfree(), and free().
-The value of level is interpreted as follows:

-- 0 malloc(), calloc(), realloc(), valloc(), memalign(), cfree(), and free() behave the same as in the standard library. - I malloc(), calloc(), realloc(), valloc(), memalign(), cfree(), and free() abort with a message to stderr if errors are detected in arguments or in the heap.
-If a bad block is encountered, its address and size are included in the message. - 2 Same as level 1, except that the entire heap is examined on every call to malloc(), calloc(), realloc(), valloc(), memalign(), cfree(), and free().

-malloc\debug() returns the previous error diagnostic level.
-The default level is 1.

-malloc\verify() - Check Storage Allocation Heap
+Note that these routines are not defined in the standard library. malloc_debug() - Set Debug Level int malloc_debug(level) int level; malloc_debug() sets the level of error diagnosis and reporting during subse- quent calls to malloc(), calloc(), realloc(), valloc(), memalign(), cfree(), and free().
+The value of level is interpreted as follows: 0 malloc(), calloc(), realloc(), valloc(), memalign(), cfree(), and free() behave the same as in the standard library.
+I malloc(), calloc(), realloc(), valloc(), memalign(), cfree(), and free() abort with a message to stderr if errors are detected in arguments or in the heap.
+If a bad block is encountered, its address and size are included in the message.
+Same as level 1, except that the entire heap is examined on every call to malloc(), calloc(), realloc(), valloc(), memalign(), cfree(), and free(). malloc_debug() returns the previous error diagnostic level.
+The default level is 1. malloc_verify() - Check Storage Allocation Heap int malloc_verify() malloc_verify() attempts to determine if the heap has been corrupted.
+It scans all blocks in the heap (both free and allocated) looking for strange addresses or absurd sizes, and also checks for inconsistencies in the free space table. malloc_verify() returns 1 if all checks pass without error, and otherwise returns 0.

-int malloc\verify()

-malloc\verify() attempts to determine if the heap has been corrupted.
-It scans all blocks in the heap (both free and allocated) looking for strange addresses or absurd sizes, and also checks for inconsistencies in the free space table. malloc\verify() returns 1 if all checks pass without error, and otherwise returns 0.
 The checks can take a significant amount of time, so it should not be used indiscriminately.

+The file /usr/lib/debug/malloc.o contains the diagnostic versions of malloc(), free(), etc.

 C.10.
-Errors from Memory Management Routines

-malloc(), calloc(), realloc(), valloc(), memalign(), cfree(), and free() set errno if:

-EINVAL is true - an invalid argument was given.
+Errors from Memory Management Routines malloc(), calloc(), realloc(), valloc(), memalign(), cfree(), and free() set errno as follows: EINVAL an invalid argument was given.
 The value of ptr given to free(), cfree(), or realloc() must be a pointer to a block previously allocated by malloc(), calloc(), realloc(), valloc(), or memalign().
 EINVAL is also true if the heap is found to have been corrupted.
-More detailed information may be obtained by enabling range checks using malloc debug().
+More detailed information may be obtained by enabling range checks using malloc_debug().

-ENOMEM is true - size bytes of memory could not be allocated.
+ENOMEM size bytes of memory could not be allocated.